githarsh7/MACBOOK-M4/README.md

 # MacBook M4 Landing Page

-A modern and responsive MacBook M4-inspired landing page built with React, Vite, and Tailwind CSS.
+A modern and responsive MacBook M4-inspired landing page built with React and Tailwind CSS.
 This project recreates Apple's premium design language with smooth layouts, clean typography, interactive sections, and a visually appealing user experience.

 ## Preview